Do you provide scholarships for graduate (masters or doctoral) degrees?

 Due to the large number of applications submitted, no applications can be accepted after the deadline.
 Eligible students are encouraged to submit their applications the next year.

 When can I expect to hear about the status of my application?

 Due to the increased number of applications, ASF can no longer acknowledge receipt of each application.
-We contact all students regarding the decision on their application approximately 90 days after the submission deadline (usually May 1st).
+We contact all students regarding the decision on their application by approximately 120 days after the submission deadline (usually April 15th).

 If I am awarded a scholarship, how will I receive the money?

 We send the check directly to your college to be credited to your tuition account.
 Disbursement information will be sent to you upon award.
 Funds may only be used for tuition and fees, books, lab expenses, or on campus housing.

 Where does the funding for Army Scholarship Foundation awards come from?